dGarnett00/BBGMCreateAPlayer/REFACTOR_SUMMARY.md

 - **Event-driven architecture** for better component communication
 - **Improved error handling** and user feedback
 - **Better memory management** with proper cleanup
+- **Updated player mixing logic** to use 5 players instead of 2 for more diverse random generation
+- **Advanced mixing algorithm** that intelligently combines fields from multiple players

 ## 📊 **Architecture Benefits**